-Key audit matter How our audit addressed the key audit matter Valuation of Financial liabilities As at 31 December 2022, financial liabilities consisted of borrowing and derivatives and amounted to a value of MEUR 4,185.
-This represents 99.5% of total liabilities.
+Key audit matter How our audit addressed the key audit matter Valuation of Financial liabilities

+As at 31 December 2023, financial liabilities consisted of borrowing and derivatives and amounted to a value of MEUR 6,524.
+This represents 99.7% of total liabilities.
 Furthermore, the financial liabilities issued by the Company replicate the Company's financial assets with the parent Company.
 Consequently, changes in fair value of the financial liabilities are mirrored by financial assets.
 The process used to determine the fair value of the financial liabilities includes valuation techniques that include however estimates and assumptions.

 Due to the significance of the amounts involved, the level of audit effort that included the use of professionals with specialised skill and knowledge and the level of judgment by Management in determining the fair value of these financial liabilities, we consider valuation of financial liabilities as a key audit matter.

 Refer to note 2.16 on the accounting policies and note 8 (disclosure note on financial liabilities).

 Our audit procedures included the evaluation of the design and implementation and result of the testing the operating effectiveness of group central internal controls focusing on key controls relating to the valuation of financial liabilities.

 In addition, substantive testing procedures have been performed.
-These procedures included among others the: involvement of professionals with specialized skill and knowledge to assist in developing an independent estimate of fair value for a sample of financial liabilities. selection of a sample of financial instruments outstanding as at the reporting date for which we obtained an understanding of the methodology used instrument by instrument for the performance of the value adjustment.
-We then critically assessed the underlying assumptions as well as assess the accuracy of the fair value adjustments.
+These procedures included among others the:

+- involvement of professionals with specialized skill and knowledge to assist in developing an independent estimate of fair value for a sample of financial liabilities. - selection of a sample of financial instruments outstanding as at the reporting date for which we obtained an understanding of the methodology used instrument by instrument for the performance of the value adjustment.
+We performed independent revaluation for the sample selected.